Board of Directors and Staff

 Annette was appointed as head of the Paul Martin Law Library in August of 2011 until June 30 , 2022, and has taught Advanced Legal Research for the past thirteen years.

-Annette has thirty five years of library experience.
+Annette has thirty-five years of library experience.
 From 2005 – 2011 she worked as a Reference Librarian in the Paul Martin Law Library.
 Prior to this, she worked as a Reference Librarian for International, Foreign and Comparative Law at the Harvard Law School Library.
 Annette has also practiced law early in her career.

 Mofola (Mofy) Lyon is the Executive Director of Finance at Borden Ladner Gervais (BLG) LLP where she provides leadership, oversight and direction with respect to firm-wide finance operations.
 A Chartered Professional Accountant, she has held a series of finance and administrative positions in firms of varying sizes, and most recently served as National Director of Practice Management for BLG’s Corporate and Capital Markets group.
 Mofy combines expertise in financial reporting, analysis, and organizational performance to support both day-to-day operational excellence and long-term sustainability.
 She is an advocate for continuous learning, and currently mentors a group of CPA students.